techtana/techtana.github.io/_posts/2025-08-30-manager-manifesto.md

 ## My expectation of folks who report to me
 * Please reach out and let me know anytime something feels off.
-It's much harder to fix things when we're guessing.
 I'll never see speaking up about challenges as complaining.
-I genuinely value honest and transparent thoughts so we can learn and grow together.
-  * __Bonus__: If you have ideas on how we might approach the challenge, share them too.
-I know that's not always possible, especially when the issue itself isn't fully clear yet.
+Summaries are always helpful. (__Bonus__: If you have ideas on how we might approach the challenge, share them too.)
 * Please make the most of our 1:1s.
 Your agenda prioritizes over mine; I'll set additional meetings if needed.
-Use this space to reflect on your challenges and growth.
 * Set goals and boundaries that support your well-being and effectiveness.
 * Please invest in yourself and focus on self-improvement.
-This looks different for everyone and can be going deeper, going broader, or engaging in feedback to really listen.
-* Overall, please over-communicate with me.
-Summaries are always helpful, but don't worry about sending me multiple messages or lots of context, staying connected is really valuable.

 ## What you can expect of me as your manager
 * A biweekly 1:1 (or a cadence you prefer) focused on your challenges, goals, and priorities.
 I'll do my best to hold a safe space for you and to know you as a person, and we can connect at a level that feels comfortable for you.
 * Clear, honest, gentle communication.
-I promise not to leave you guessing what I really think or expect you to read between the lines of what I'm saying.
 If anything I say feels vague or unclear, let me know so I can fix it.
 Ambiguity is not intentional.
 * I'll listen and hear your feedback, because it is the biggest gift which you can help me improve.
 I will make mistakes and I'll sometimes make the wrong call.
 I promise that if you come to me and explain why something is wrong, I will listen and I will work to fix it.
 * Support for healthy work-life balance.
 I know I'm not always the best role model here, but I care deeply about helping you avoid burnout and maintain a sustainable rhythm.